shalugupta5/YourFood_Backend/README.md

 - **Email**: For general inquiries or support, you can contact us at yourfood743@gmail.com. 📧

-- **LinkedIn**: Connect with us on LinkedIn to stay updated on the latest news and announcements.
-[Your LinkedIn Profile](https://www.linkedin.com/in/km-shalu-gupta-110207247/) 🔗
+- **LinkedIn**: Connect with us on LinkedIn to stay updated on the latest news and announcements. (https://www.linkedin.com/in/km-shalu-gupta-110207247/) 🔗

 ---